HicrestLaboratory/SPARTA/README.md

 Currently, the code requires Intel MKL library.
 Remember to configure the link command through [Intel MKL Link Line Advisor](https://software.intel.com/en-us/articles/intel-mkl-link-line-advisor/)

+The files have the following structure

+SPARTA
+* include
+* obj
+* programs
+* src

+each folder contains
+* general: files needed by all versions
+* cuda: files needed by the cuda version
+* mkl: files needed by the mkl version

-running `make` will create a test executable (from Test.cpp) in the programs/ folder.
+running `make cuda_test` or `make mkl_test` will create a test executable of the cuda version or the mkl version respectively.
+The executable will be placed in the relevant folder of programs/.
 You can run it with different command line arguments to test different features.

 * `-i` : select type of input
 * *  `1`: Random CSR